smartcontractkit/foundry-chainlink-toolkit/README.md

 > More info about Chainlink v2 Jobs, their types and configuration can be found here: [docs.chain.link/chainlink-nodes/oracle-jobs/jobs/](https://docs.chain.link/chainlink-nodes/oracle-jobs/jobs/).
 > You can change this configuration according to your requirements.

+### Environment variables file
+Based on the [env.template](env.template) - create or update an `.env` file in the root directory of your project.

+Below are comments on some environment variables:
+- `ETH_URL` - RPC node web socket used by the Chainlink node
+- `RPC_URL` - RPC node http endpoint used by Forge
+- `PRIVATE_KEY` - private key of an account used for deployment and interaction with smart contracts.
+Once Anvil is started, a set of private keys for local usage is provided.
+Use one of these for local development.
+- `ROOT` - root directory of the Chainlink node
+- `CHAINLINK_CONTAINER_NAME` - preferred name for the container of the Chainlink node for the possibility of automating communication with it

 ### Solidity Scripting
 Functionality related to deployment and interaction with smart contracts is implemented using [Foundry Solidity Scripting](https://book.getfoundry.sh/tutorials/solidity-scripting?highlight=script#solidity-scripting).
 The [script](script) directory contains scripts for the Link Token, Oracle, Chainlink Consumer contracts, as well as the transfer of ETH and Link tokens.